-Fiber optic broadband internet providers have, thus far, focused on large cities for their rollouts.
+Fiber optic cable internet providers have, thus far, focused on large cities for their rollouts.
 According to the FCC, about 24 percent of Americans have access to a fiber connection.

 Satellite internet, for the most part, provides speeds between 5 Mbps and 15 Mbps.
 One of the best satellite internet providers, Exede, does offer download speeds of 25 Mbps.
-By most accounts, however, satellite is not a strong contender for the broadband connection of the future.
+By most accounts, however, a satellite is not a strong contender for the broadband connection to the future.
 It is, however, one of the fastest rural internet options.

 You may not have heard of it yet, but there is such a thing as wireless broadband internet.
 Some of the biggest names in the industry are working on ways to become wireless internet providers, like these wireless internet providers, on a large scale.
 Google Fiber acquired a service called WebPass in 2016, announcing its plans to expand the San Francisco-based wireless provider's service to other areas.